AyeCode/classified-ads-listings/readme.md

 ## Copyright

-classifieds WordPress Theme, Copyright AyeCode Ltd classifieds is distributed under the terms of the GNU GPL.
+consulting WordPress Theme, Copyright AyeCode Ltd consulting is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by